PythWare/Aldnoah-Engine/README.md

 <img width="552" height="383" alt="a5" src="https://github.com/user-attachments/assets/3d7c14cc-218f-472c-89c0-dc51c4e0a7db" />

+# Subcontainer Info

+It's essential that subfolders (named after the file it belongs to) for repacking (kvs, g1pack1, g1pack2) don't have extra files stored within the folder selected for repacking (i.e., let's say entry_00000 folder has 100 files, don't have more than 100 files in there when you click subcontainer repacking, only keep the 100 files you want repacked in this example whether it's the original 100 or the originals mixed with files you modded/replaced).
+It's also important that you don't delete empty files generated during g1pack1 unpacking/repacking, those empty files are used for indexing when repacking g1pack1 files.

 # Games that support full KVS Audio replacing/adding as of version 0.92

 Warriors Orochi 3.
 You could literally dub the entire game with English audio or other languages, or just replace audio files if your goal isn't dubbing.
 Orochi 3 has full support as of version 0.92.